CarlosGS/Cyclone-PCB-Factory/Hardware/CYCLONE_2/README.md

 Version 2.0
 --

+Developed in the department of innovation and robotics of bq.

 Adressing all the issues from the original design, and implementing improvements by yOPERO, Martin Zabojnik and others.

 * More robust design with tougher parts:
  * Better holders for the linear bearings (vibration made them slide away)